Rays overpower Indians, try for sweep Sunday in key series

 ST. PETERSBURG, Fla.
+(AP) — Tommy Pham helped the Tampa Bay Rays turn on the juice Saturday night — first with a blender, and then with his bat.

-(AP) — Tommy Pham and Avisail Garcia hit two-run homers, Ji-Man Choi and Travis d’Arnaud had solo shots, and the Tampa Bay Rays beat the Cleveland Indians 9-6 on Saturday night.
+Pham and Avisail Garcia hit two-run homers, Ji-Man Choi and Travis d’Arnaud had solo shots, and the Rays beat the Cleveland Indians 9-6.

-Carlos Santana and Francisco Lindor hit two-run homers for the Indians, who also entered 4 1/2 games in back of AL Central-leading Minnesota.

-Cleveland second baseman Jason Kipnis left in the seventh with right wrist discomfort.
-Left fielder Tyler Naquin was placed on the 10-day injured list before the game with a season-ending torn ACL in his right knee after getting hurt Friday, the second big blow to Cleveland’s lineup in a week after José Ramírez broke his hand.
+“I made a smoothie for me and (d’Arnaud) today, and he said, ‘If we both hit homers, you’ve got to keep making them,'” Pham said.
+“And we won.
+There’s a few guys want in.

+“I might charge some guys,” Pham added with a laugh.
+“It gave us some exit velocity today.”

 Most Read Stories